SureScaleAI/cleverbee/README.md

 ---

 CleverBee is a powerful Python-based research agent using Large Language Models (LLMs) like Claude and Gemini, Playwright for web browsing, and Chainlit for an interactive UI.
-It performs research by browsing the web, extracting content (HTML), cleaning it, and summarizing findings based on user research topics.
+It performs research assistance by browsing the web, extracting content (HTML), cleaning it, and synthesizing findings based on user research topics.

 ## ✨ Features